sayali-powar/Dynamic-slider/README.md

 step5-$conn = mysqli_connect($Email Address, $Password, $job_db);// This is the syntax of forming the connection

-step6-If the connection is established successfully you get message Mysqli connected successsfully.
+step6-If the connection is established successfully you will get the message Mysqli connected successsfully.

 step7- If you get error while establishing a connection you will get error message. output-